babakDoraniArab/terraform-vault-aws/README.md

 if you want to open vault ui, only needs to go the address below and use your current token. because you don't have any other authentication method in the first place , you have to use the token.

 Now open a browser on http://127.0.0.1:8200/ui

+# Terraform cloud account for the backend
+by the way, I've configured the terraform remote backend on the terraform cloud. it's so easy to create a new account on the terraform cloud and then write `terraform login` and create a token from your terraform cloud's profile page and enter it in the terminal and it's all set.